strmprivacy/docs/docs/03-quickstart/05-ccd/05-monitoring.md

 Operator][prom-helm] Helm chart.
 In order to define _scrape targets_ to Prometheus, we deploy  [Service Monitors][prom-sm] that expose the metrics endpoints in the Event Gateway.

+The `kubectl` commands below assume a default namespace of `strmprivacy`, which you can set via `kubens strmprivacy`
 ### Prometheus server
 Access the Prometheus server either via [telepresence][telepresence] or via a port-forward